Bao Fan: Career

+In February 2024, Bao resigned from all of his roles at China Renaissance.

+In August 2025, Fan was reported to have been released, after over two years in detention by Chinese authorities.

+Recognition

 In February 2016, China Renaissance received FinanceAsia Achievement Awards for "Best China Deal" and "Best Private Equity Deal".
 The "Best China Deal" was for its role as the financial advisor for Meituan and Dianping's "strategic cooperation".
 Meituan-Dianping is China's largest group deals website, and in January 2016 it closed a $3.3 billion funding round, valuing the merged company at $18 billion.
 The company claims that this is China's largest ever funding round for a venture-backed Internet startup.